Skip to contents

 Bias-correction for non-Gaussian models

 For non-Gaussian models, predicted values are back-transformed to the response scale.
-However, back-transforming the population-level predictions (in mixed models) ignores the effect of the variation around the population mean, so the result on the original data scale is biased due to Jensen’s inequality.
+However, back-transforming the population-level predictions (in mixed models, when type = "fixed") ignores the effect of the variation around the population mean, hence, the result on the original data scale is biased due to Jensen’s inequality.
 In this case, it can be appropriate to apply a bias-correction.
 This is done by setting bias_correction = TRUE.
 By default, insight::get_variance_residual() is used to extract the residual variance, which is used to calculate the amount of correction.
-Optionally, you can provide your own estimates of uncertainty, e.g. based on insight::get_variance_random(), using the sigma argument.
+Optionally, you can provide your own estimates of uncertainty, e.g. based on insight::get_variance_random(), using the sigma argument. ggeffects will warn users once per session whenever bias-correction can be appropriate.

 # no bias-correction